Ernő Gschwindt: Business career

 In 1907 at the age of 26 he became the CEO of the family company, the Gschwindt-féle Szesz- és Élesztőgyár.

 For town planning purposes the factory was removed in 1908.
 The distillery was moved to Budafok and Nagykőrös.
 The production facilities for yeast and spirit was relocated in Ferencváros.

 During his life he expanded the company with plants across Hungary.
 Under his management facilities were built in Szombathely, Komlódtótfalu, Fülesd, Fehérgyarmat and Zalaszentgrót.

 During the First World War he spent four years at the front, he achieved the rank of hussar captain for his valiant behaviour.

 Politics and public life

 He was in his later years active in public life and became a well-known conservative political figure.
 He was twice (1922, 1927) elected into the National Assembly with the program of the Unity Party representing the Törökbálint constituency.
-Beside his job as MP (1922-1931) he did not neglect his own business and the work at his company.
+Beside his job as MP (1922–1931) he did not neglect his own business and the work at his company.

-Until his death he was a member of the National Alliance of Industrialists (Gyáriparosok Országos Szövetsége (GYOSZ)), the National Alliance of Chemical Industrialists (Vegyészeti Gyárosok Országos Egyesülete (VGYOE)) and the Hungarian Trading Bank of Pest (Pesti Magyar Kereskedelmi Bank).
+Until his death he was a member of the National Alliance of Industrialists (Gyáriparosok Országos Szövetsége (GYOSZ)), the National Alliance of Chemical Industrialists (Vegyészeti Gyárosok Országos Egyesülete (VGYOE)) and the Hungarian Commercial Bank of Pest.

 On 7 December 1923 he got the title of Royal High Councilor from Franz Joseph.